S-Abdelnabi/LLM-Deliberation/README.md

 - We added experiments to show a mix of population between GPT-3.5 and GPT-4

 ### Setup
-- So far, the code supports OpenAI model (other models may be added in the future).
+- So far, the code supports OpenAI model (other models will be added soon).
 - You need GPT-4 access and OpenAI account.

 ### Game variants